chaimaaELgotbi/Terraform_Practice/README.md

 aws configure
 ```
 ![image](https://github.com/user-attachments/assets/dc54c9b3-4138-4592-8015-bad0c7981edd)

 Copy and paste your access key and secret.
 Enter the region code if you are using a different region

+1. Create your working folder:
+I have chosen Terraform Practice

+2. Create "provider.tf":
+This file where we are going to define the cloud provider in our case we are using "AWS".
+If you want to use another cloud provider such as GCP or Azure, you need to change this.